 I cursed the pirates as I trudged from the Biot Train Station under a blistering sun up towards the Old Town, cursed them for moving inland.
-I only had one day in Biot, France, a historic town in the Riviera and hadn’t planned on wasting my time sweating and marching uphill.
+I only had one day in Biot, France, a historic town in the Côte d’Azur between Antibes and Nice, and hadn’t planned on wasting my time sweating and marching uphill.

 After 20 minutes with no sign of the town, I considered backtracking to the train station and going to Antibes, but Biot has a fascinating history and I knew it was worth some effort.

-Biot had a notorious period in the 1300s, when it was taken over by pirates, rogues and thieves after a double whammy of the Black Plague and the War of Succession of Queen Jeanne of Provence decimated the law-abiding population.
+Long after the Romans settled here in 154 BC, Biot had a notorious period in the 1300s when it was taken over by pirates, rogues and thieves.
+This happened after a double whammy of the Black Plague and the War of Succession of Queen Jeanne of Provence decimated the law-abiding population.

-Before the notorious period, Biot had a Knights Templar period when the famous warrior monks, the Knights Templar, took up residence in the former Biot Chateau in 1233 (a building still visible between Les Place aux Arcades and the Church Square).
+Before the notorious pirate period, Biot had a Knights Templar period when the renowned warrior monks, the Knights Templar, took up residence in the former Biot Chateau in 1233 (a building still visible between Les Place aux Arcades and the Church Square).

 In addition to its intriguing history, Biot, a picturesque hill town on the French Riviera midway between Cannes and Nice, is also known for: